Back

 Members of the School Conference (SK):

-2 representative of the school administration
+2 representatives of the school administration

-4 parent representative
+4 parent representatives

-4 teacher representative
+4 teacher representatives

-4 student representative
+4 student representatives

 1 representative of the Hort (advising role)